w3c/window-management/EXPLAINER.md

 which refers to a singular output device.
 Those definitions would be updated to clarify the behavior in multi-screen environments.

+A common convention of most window managers is to use the top-left corner of the system's primary screen as the origin of the coordinate system used to position other screens in a two-dimensional plane, relative to the primary screen.
+However, in other cases, an arbitrary point may be used as the multi-screen coordinate space origin, and all screens are placed relative to that point.
+This is both window manager and implementation specific behavior.

 Most browser implementations already use coordinates relative to a multi-screen origin, but may clamp placement within the current screen, rather than allowing placement on other screens.
 Implementation-specific behaviors may be acceptable,